ChanchalVe/RoleReady-AI/README.md

 - The **resume/self-description** provides candidate context for personalized questions and preparation tasks.
 - The generated report is saved verbatim in MongoDB for later retrieval and PDF export.

-### Real-time / live functionality

-There is **no** real-time or streaming Gemini integration in the current codebase.
-Each operation is a standard request/response API call.

-### Error handling and retries

-AI service errors are surfaced through the application's API flow so generation failures can be handled by the client.

 ---